cerrorism/gitlab-migrator/README.md

 ```

 For authentication, the `GITLAB_TOKEN` and `GITHUB_TOKEN` environment variables must be populated.
 You cannot specify tokens as command-line arguments.

+**This fork emphasizes environment variable configuration over command-line parameters for cleaner, more maintainable setups.**

+## Database-Driven Migration Tracking

+Unlike the original tool that relies on stdout for status reporting, this fork uses a database to track the migration status of each merge request.
+This approach provides:

+- **Reliability**: Migration status persists across tool restarts
+- **Progress tracking**: Detailed status of each merge request migration
+- **Resume capability**: Ability to resume interrupted migrations
+- **Audit trail**: Complete history of migration attempts and results

+The database schema automatically handles merge request states, timestamps, and error conditions, making it ideal for large-scale migrations where tracking hundreds or thousands of merge requests is critical.

 To enable migration of GitLab merge requests to GitHub pull requests (including closed/merged ones!), specify `-migrate-pull-requests`.